Harleythetech/Harleythetech/README.md

 Hello!
 My name is Harley, and I'm a Filipino Student Developer.
 If I'm Not Coding I usually do other hobbies.
 I'm Studying remotely while creating projects that could improve my abilities as a programmer.

 I have a huge interest in UX/UI Design as well as coding.
-I'm currently learning mobile development with Java language using Android Studio

 Currently I'm studying at PLSP - BSIT (Graduated from STI San Pablo)